MainulDip/iOS-study/apps-mixed-uikit-swiftui/Combine-Reactive-Framework-All-About/README.md

     - one-shot: emit single value and completes
     - multi-shot / continuous: emit multiple values over time

+- URLSession.dataTaskPublisher
+- Future (one-shot publisher)
+- Just

+### Scheduler | Threads:
+Publishers and Operators can run on different dispatchQueue and runloops, So, a subscriber needs to specify a `scheduler`.
+For uiUpdates, scheduler should be the `main thread` (RunLoop.main)
+    - receive(on: RunLoop.main) and subscribe are 2 function
+        that need to specify scheduler
+    - some operators, like, `delay`, `debounce` and `throttle` needs to specify scheduler.

 ### `AnyPublisher<Output, Failure>` and `some Publisher` | Building Publisher:
 Importance of Generic type Erasure : When publishers are built, it usually has simple generic signature (`Publisher<T,E>`), but while building the pipeline by adding `operators`, it creates a complex types to include all later operation (`<First<Second<T,E>,E>,E`). `AnyPublisher<Output, Failure>` helps to erase all those overwhelming nested types and expose a simple type so when the `subscriber` are calling, gets a simple signature to define.